John Frusciante: 1988–1992: First term with the Red Hot Chili Peppers

 Frusciante discovered the Red Hot Chili Peppers around 1984 when his guitar instructor was auditioning as a guitarist for them.
 Frusciante attended a Red Hot Chili Peppers performance at age 15 and rapidly became a devoted fan.
-He idolized guitarist Hillel Slovak, familiarizing himself with virtually all the guitar and bass parts from the Red Hot Chili Peppers' first three records.
-He became acquainted with Slovak; the two spoke months before Slovak's death:
+He idolized their guitarist, Hillel Slovak, familiarizing himself with virtually all the guitar and bass parts from the Red Hot Chili Peppers' first few records.
+He became acquainted with Slovak, and the two spoke months before Slovak's death.
+Frusciante told him he would not like the band if they became popular enough to play the Forum, Inglewood, and preferred smaller audiences.

-Frusciante became friends with former Dead Kennedys drummer D. H. Peligro in early 1988.
-They jammed together, and Peligro invited his friend, Red Hot Chili Peppers bassist Flea.
-Frusciante and Flea developed musical chemistry immediately, with Flea later acknowledging that might have been the day he first played the bass riff to the future track "Nobody Weird Like Me".
-Around the same time, Frusciante intended to audition for Frank Zappa's band, but changed his mind as Zappa strictly prohibited illegal drug use.
+Frusciante became friends with the former Dead Kennedys drummer D. H. Peligro in early 1988.
+They jammed together, and Peligro invited his friend, the Red Hot Chili Peppers' bassist Flea.
+Frusciante and Flea had an immediate musical chemistry.
+Around the same time, Frusciante intended to audition for Frank Zappa, but changed his mind as Zappa strictly prohibited illegal drug use.
 Frusciante said, "I realized that I wanted to be a rock star, do drugs and get girls, and that I wouldn't be able to do that if I was in Zappa's band."

 Slovak died of a heroin overdose in 1988.
-Red Hot Chili Peppers drummer Jack Irons, devastated, left the group.
-Remaining members Flea and vocalist Anthony Kiedis recruited Peligro on drums and DeWayne "Blackbyrd" McKnight, formerly of Parliament-Funkadelic, on guitar.
-However, McKnight failed to connect musically within the group.
+Devastated, the Red Hot Chili Peppers drummer, Jack Irons, left the group.
+The remaining members, Flea and the vocalist, Anthony Kiedis, recruited Peligro on drums and DeWayne "Blackbyrd" McKnight, formerly of Parliament-Funkadelic, on guitar.
+However, McKnight failed to connect musically with the group.
 Flea proposed auditioning Frusciante, whose intimate knowledge of the Red Hot Chili Peppers' repertoire impressed him.
 Flea and Kiedis auditioned him and agreed that he would be a suitable replacement for McKnight.
 When Flea called Frusciante with the news of his acceptance, Frusciante ran through his house screaming with joy and jumped on a wall, leaving permanent boot marks.
-He was considering a contract with Thelonious Monster at the time—and had been playing with the act for two weeks—but his unanticipated reception into the Red Hot Chili Peppers prompted him to change his plans.
+He turned down a contract with Thelonious Monster, with whom he had been playing for two weeks, to accept the Chili Peppers offer.